-The monocrystalline Ni3Al nanowires were created in a cylindrical lateral shape with an aspect ratio of length to diameter (3 - 12 nm) being 3.0.
+The monocrystalline Ni3Al nanowires were created in a cylindrical lateral shape with an aspect ratio of length to diameter (3-12 nm) being 3.0.
 In order to show the changing tendency of yield strength versus the sample size and strain rates, five simulations were performed under each condition.
-The periodic boundary conditions were introduced in the axial-[111] crystalline directions.
+The periodic boundary conditions were introduced in the axial-[111] crystalline direction.
 Simulations were performed by integrating Newton's equations of motion for all atoms with a time step of 1 fs.
-At the beginning of simulation, Ni3Al nanowires were energetically minimized by relaxing a sample for 100 ps at 300 K. To obtain the mechanical properties, a uniaxial tensile load along the [111] direction was applied with a strain rate ranging from 5.0×10^6 to 5.0×10^{10} s-1.
-Stress in a stress-strain relationship was calculated by the Virial scheme [29,30].
+At the beginning of simulation, Ni3Al nanowires were energetically minimized by relaxing them for 100 ps at 300 K. To obtain the mechanical properties, a uniaxial tensile load along the [111] direction was applied with a strain rate ranging from $5.0 \times 10^6$ to $5.0 \times 10^{10}$ s-1.
+The stress in a stress-strain relationship was calculated by the Virial scheme [29,30].
 During uniaxial loading, transverse directions were permitted to relax and remain in a stress-free condition [10,31].
-Deformation and defects of Ni3Al nanowires were recognized by dislocation analysis and then, visualized by the software OVITO [32].
+Deformation and defects of Ni3Al nanowires were recognized by dislocation analysis and then visualized by the OVITO software [32].